odahu/odahu-docs/source/tutorials_installation.rst

    Make sure that the disk size on the cluster nodes is sufficient to store images for all services and packaged models.
    We recommend using a disk size of at least 100 GiB.

+You can enable the GPU on your Kubernetes cluster, follow the `instructions <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus>`_ on how to use GPU hardware accelerators in your GKE clusters' nodes.

 Fetch your Kubernetes credentials for kubectl after cluster is successfully deployed:

 .. code:: bash